DSStoffer/dsstoffer.github.io/freetex.md

 ## Some Additional LinKs

 Here are some other  links to great TeX sites ...

-- The full <a href="https://en.wikibooks.org/wiki/LaTeX" target="_blank"> LaTeX Wiki Book</a>, and note there is a pdf version if that's your jam.  &#128055;

 - <a href="https://texblog.org/" target="_blank"> TeXblog</a> ... the name says it all ...